Our Solar System

 The planet

-Size: It is the biggest planet in the solar system, and it has a diameter of 89,000 miles (143,000 kilometres).
+Size: It is the biggest planet in the solar system, and it has a

 Distance from the Sun: Jupiter is the fifth planet from the Sun.
-Its orbit is about 483 million miles (77 million km) away from the Sun.
-That's five times farther than Earth's orbit.
+Its orbit is about 483

-: It takes Jupiter 12 Earth years to go around the Sun once.
+Orbit around the Sun: It takes Jupiter 12 Earth years to go around the Sun once.
 So on your twelfth birthday, Jupiter is in roughly the same place of the solar system as it was on the day you were born.

-Rotation: Although Jupiter takes a long time to go around the Sun, it takes only 10 hours to spin on
+Rotation: Although Jupiter takes a long time to go around the Sun, it takes only 10 hours to spin on its axis one time.
+That's less than half the time it takes Earth to spin once.

 Surface: Jupiter does not have solid surface its gaseous material becomes denser with depth.